Jean-François Champollion: Franco-Tuscan Expedition

 In 1827, Ippolito Rosellini, who had first met Champollion during his 1826 stay in Florence, went to Paris for a year in order to improve his knowledge of the method of Champollion's system of decipherment.
 The two philologists decided to organize an expedition to Egypt to confirm the validity of the discovery.
-Headed by Champollion and assisted by Rosellini, his first disciple and great friend, the mission was known as the Franco-Tuscan Expedition, and was made possible by the support of the grand-duke of Tuscany, Leopold II, and Charles X. Champollion and his second-in-command Rossellini were joined on the expedition by Charles Lenormant, representing the French government, and a team of eleven Frenchmen including the Egyptologist and artist Nestor L'Hote and Italians including the artist Giuseppe Angelelli.
+Headed by Champollion and assisted by Rosellini, his first disciple and great friend, the mission was known as the Franco-Tuscan Expedition and was made possible by the support of the grand-duke of Tuscany, Leopold II, and Charles X. Champollion and his second-in-command Rossellini were joined on the expedition by Charles Lenormant, representing the French government, and a team of eleven Frenchmen including the Egyptologist and artist Nestor L'Hote and Italians including the artist Giuseppe Angelelli.

 In preparation for the expedition, Champollion wrote the French Consul General Bernardino Drovetti for advice on how to secure permission from the Egyptian Khedive and Ottoman Viceroy Muhammad Ali of Egypt.
 Drovetti had initiated his own business of exporting plundered Egyptian antiques and did not want Champollion meddling in his affairs.
 He sent a letter discouraging the expedition stating that the political situation was too unstable for the expedition to be advisable.
 The letter reached Jacques Joseph Champollion a few weeks before the expedition was scheduled to leave, but he conveniently delayed in sending it on to his brother until after the expedition had left.

-On 21 July 1828, the expedition boarded the ship Eglé at Toulon and set sail for Egypt and they arrived in Alexandria on 18 August.
-Here Champollion met with Drovetti who continued to warn about the political situation but assured Champollion that the Pasha would give his permission for the expedition to proceed.
+On 21 July 1828, the expedition boarded the ship Eglé at Toulon and set sail for Egypt and on 18 August they arrived in Alexandria.
+Here, Champollion met with Drovetti, who continued to warn about the political situation but assured Champollion that the Pasha would give his permission for the expedition to proceed.
 Champollion, Rosselini and Lenormant met with the Pasha on 24 August, and he immediately gave his permission.
 However, after more than a week of waiting for the permissions, Champollion suspected that Drovetti was working against him and took a complaint to the French consulate.
-The complaint worked and soon the pasha provided the expedition with a large river boat.
+The complaint worked and soon the pasha provided the expedition with a large riverboat.
 The expedition bought a small boat for five persons.
 Champollion named them the Isis and the Athyr after Egyptian goddesses.
 On 19 September, they arrived in Cairo, where they stayed until 1 October when they left for the desert sites of Memphis, Saqqara and Giza.